NinaHKivanani/GLORIA/README.md

 ## Research Questions
 1. Can fine-tuning NER improve model performance on diagnosis prediction without additional training?
 2. How does CoT prompting enhance interpretability in biomedical contexts, specifically in reasoning tasks?
-3. How do recent LLM architectures (BioGPT, Llama3.2) compare in generalization across biomedical tasks when CoT is applied?
+3. How do recent LLM architectures (BioBERT, CliicalBERT, and Llama3.2) compare in generalization across biomedical tasks when CoT is applied?

 ## Approach and Tasks
 This project will conduct two core experiments to evaluate cross-task generalization with and without CoT prompting: